sethbass14/single_cookie_tester/README.md

 ## How to use Single Cookie Tester

+* Before using the Single Cookie Tester, be sure to use `cookietester` in the integrations repo to make sure that cookie replenishment is feasible: https://github.com/bounceexchange/dev-docs/blob/master/integration/cookietester.md
-* Go to site, add an item to cart
+* If cookie replenishment is feasible, let's rokc.
+Go to site, add an item to cart
+* Be sure that `bouncex.vars.cart_qty` or `bouncex.vars.cart_quantity` reflect the number of items in cart.
+If the variable is named something else, add it to the if conditional in line 26 below.
 * Open javascript console, enter `document.cookie`
-* Copy the cookie string
+* Copy the cookie string there
-* Start a new session and go to site
+* Start a new private session and go to site
-* Execute the following script, replacing the value for "cookie" with the value you copied
+* Execute the following script, replacing the value for "cookie" with the `document.cookie` value that you copied
 * The script goes through each cookie in the new sessions, and replaces it the cookie from the old sessions.
 The browser will automatically refresh.
 * Until you see the cart quantity change on site, continue to execute the script by copying and pasting it into the console (or pressing the up arrow and enter)
 * When the cart quantity changes, execute the script once more.
 You will see a message in magenta in the console with the name of the cart cookie.
-* If the cart quantity does not change and you run out of cookies to test, then a message will log to the console telling you that you have run out of cookies.
-This usually means that we can write the cart cookie or the cart cookie depends on multiple cookies.
+* If the cart quantity does not change and you run out of cookies to test, a message will log to the console telling you that you have run out of cookies.
+This usually means that we cannot write the cart cookie or the cart depends on multiple cookies.

 ```
-var cookie = 'test=cookie;'
+var cookie = 'test=hiseth;'
 function SingleCookieTester(cookie) {
   var cookieArray = cookie.split('; ').filter(Boolean);
   var cookieObjs = makeObjs(cookieArray)
   var cid = parseInt(localStorage.getItem('cid'))
   var testCookie = findCookieToTest(cid, cookieObjs)
-  if (bouncex.vars.cart_qty) {
+  if (bouncex.vars.cart_qty || bouncex.vars.cart_quantity) {
     var cartCookie = cookieObjs.filter(function(cookie) { return cookie.id === cid })[0]
     localStorage.removeItem('cid');
     console.log("%cHEY BOUNCEX DEV, YOUR CART COOKIE NAME IS: ", "color:magenta", cartCookie.name );